OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

    starting from the most recent one, in descending order of priority.
 Note that pre-release versions have lower priority than all other versions;
-- ``getAvailablePackageVersions(Buildings, "7.0.0")``: lists all available versions of the Buildings library on the OSMC server that are backwards compatible with version ``7.0.0``, in descending order of priority;
+- ``getAvailablePackageVersions(Buildings, "7.0.0")``: lists all available versions of the Buildings library on the OSMC server that are backwards-compatible with version ``7.0.0``, in descending order of priority;
 - ``installPackage(Buildings, "")``:install the most recent version of the Building libraries, *and all its dependencies*;
-- ``installPackage(Buildings, "7.0.0")``: install the most recent version of the Building libraries which is backwards compatible with version ``7.0.0``, *and all its dependencies*;
+- ``installPackage(Buildings, "7.0.0")``: install the most recent version of the Building libraries which is backwards-compatible with version ``7.0.0``, *and all its dependencies*;
 - ``installPackage(Buildings, "7.0.0", exactMatch = true)``: install version ``7.0.0`` even if there are more recent
     backwards-compatible versions available, *and all its dependencies*;